-Symptoms of OSA when asleep:
+Symptoms and signs of OSA when asleep include:

-- Stopping breathing or struggling to breathe
+- stopping breathing or struggling to breathe

-- Feeling of choking
+- feeling of choking or gasping

-- Tossing and turning
+- tossing and turning

-- Sudden jerky body movements
+- sudden jerky body movements

 My wife said I stopped breathing at night and that my snoring could be heard downstairs.Greg